-Unless otherwise indicated or the context otherwise requires, all references in this prospectus to "Auris Medical Holding AG" or "Auris," the "Company," "we," "our," "ours," "us" or similar terms refer to Auris Medical Holding AG (formerly Auris Medical AG), together with its subsidiaries, prior to our corporate reorganization by way of the Merger (as defined below) on March 13, 2018 (i.e. to the transferring entity), and to Auris Medical Holding AG (formerly Auris Medical NewCo Holding AG), together with its subsidiaries after the Merger (i.e. to the surviving entity) and prior to the Redomestication (as defined below).
-The trademarks, trade names and service marks appearing in this prospectus are property of their respective owners.
-The term "Auris Medical (Bermuda)" refers to Auris Medical Holding Ltd., a Bermuda corporation whose shares our shareholders are expected to own after we change the corporate jurisdiction of the Company from Switzerland to Bermuda pursuant to the Redomestication.
+In this proxy statement/prospectus, unless otherwise indicated or the context otherwise requires, all references to "Auris Medical Holding AG" or "Auris," the "Company," "we," "our," "ours," "us" or similar terms refer to Auris Medical Holding AG, together with its subsidiaries, prior to our corporate reorganization by way of the Merger (as defined below) on March 13, 2018 (i.e. to the transferring entity), and to Auris Medical Holding AG (formerly Auris Medical NewCo Holding AG), together with its subsidiaries after the Merger (i.e. to the surviving entity) and prior to the Redomestication.
+The trademarks, trade names and service marks appearing in this proxy statement/prospectus are property of their respective owners.
+The term "you" means you, the reader and a shareholder of the Company.
+The term "Auris Medical (Bermuda)" refers to Auris Medical Holding Ltd., a Bermuda corporation whose shares you are expected to own after we change the corporate jurisdiction of the Company from Switzerland to Bermuda pursuant to the Redomestication.